thenativeweb/eventsourcingdb-client-javascript/README.md

 # eventsourcingdb

-The official JavaScript client for EventSourcingDB.
+The official JavaScript client SDK for EventSourcingDB.